Dagrut/pop-quizz/README.md

 ##Files syntax

+The students list should be a plaint text file with a name per line.
+No comments or else are allowed, so you may use any characters.
+Empty lines will be removed and the names will be sorted alphabetically.

+The quizz file is a javascript file containing questions, answers, and also some details about the rendering of the whole quizz.
+Each question and response will get through a markdown renderer, so you can use the markdown syntax here.

 You should look at the files inside the `demo` directory to see some examples of files.

-Each question and response will be displayed through a markdown renderer, so you can use the markdown syntax here.

 ##Notes about the behavior of pop-quizz